learn-track/learnTrack/doc/architecture/README.md

-# learnUP Architecture Documentation
+# learnTrack Architecture Documentation
 Architecture documentation based on [arc42](https://www.innoq.com/en/blog/brief-introduction-to-arc42/)

 ## Introduction / Goals

-The learnUP is a digital learning platform and a project for the Modul 345
+The learnTrack is a digital learning platform and a project for the Modul 345

 ### Quality Goals